 The number of days volunteered is calculated by adding the data from our HR systems, our Benefacto volunteering booking system, and any additional volunteering time obtained from the Sustainability champions.
-Metric: Donations in kind (A) Definition: The value of products and services donated by Informa to charitable organisations Boundaries: Informa Group Methodology: This data is obtained from our Sustainability Champions and SurveyMonkey surveys.
+Metric: Donations in kind Definition: The value of products and services donated by Informa to charitable organisations Boundaries: Informa Group

+Methodology: This data is obtained from our Sustainability Champions and SurveyMonkey surveys.
 For events, we collect donations data through our Informa Sustainable Event Management System reporting process.
-Metric: Colleagues fundraising (A) Definition: Private monies raised by Informa colleagues at work or through encouragement or incentivisation they have received at work Boundaries: Informa Group Methodology: This data is obtained from our Sustainability Champions and SurveyMonkey reports, and includes donations as part of long-term charity partnership, one off donations and amounts raised by colleagues such as team runs, bake sales, food drives, etc. We also include all monies raised by colleagues during our annual global Walk The World programme (see indicators below for more information).
+Metric: Colleagues fundraising Definition: Private monies raised by Informa colleagues at work or through encouragement or incentivisation they have received at work Boundaries: Informa Group Methodology: This data is obtained from our Sustainability Champions and includes donations as part of long-term charity partnership, one off donations and amounts raised by colleagues such as team runs, bake sales, food drives, etc. We also include all monies raised by colleagues during our annual global Walk The World programme (see indicators below for more information).
 Metric: Tax paid Definition: The Group's total tax contribution Boundaries: Informa Group Methodology: Total tax contribution is made up of the taxes borne by the Group plus other taxes generated as a result of our business operations, where we collect tax on behalf of others and provide it to the relevant government tax authorities.
 The most significant taxes borne by the Group are corporation tax and equivalent taxes outside of the UK, and employer social security contributions.
 The taxes we collect for others include net payments of VAT and similar taxes outside of the UK, employee income tax deducted at source and employee social security contributions deducted from pay.
-More details can be found at: https://informa.com/investors/tax/

-Metric: Statutory effective tax rate

-Definition: The average rate at which Informa's pre-tax profits are taxed

-Boundaries: Informa Group

-Methodology: The Statutory effective tax rate is Informa's statutory tax charge divided by the statutory

-profit before tax.
+More details can be found at: https://informa.com/investors/tax/ Metric: Statutory effective tax rate Definition: Average rate at which Informa's pre-tax profits are taxed Boundaries: Informa Group Methodology: The Statutory effective tax rate is Informa's statutory tax charge divided by the statutory profit before tax.
+Metric: Number of events to support authors Definition: Number of events held by Informa to support authors.
+Boundaries: Taylor & Francis

-Metric: Number of events to support authors Definition: The number of events held by Informa to support authors Boundaries: Taylor & Francis Methodology: Taylor & Francis holds workshops throughout the year, in various locations around the world, to train authors better understand the publishing process and help them get published.
+Methodology: Taylor & Francis holds workshops throughout the year, in various locations around the world, to train authors better understand the publishing process and help them get published.
 Information about each workshop (name, location, attendance, etc) is obtained from Taylor & Francis.
 Metric: Number of events to support authors from developing countries Boundaries: Taylor & Francis Methodology: The Sustainability team uses the events data provided by Taylor & Francis and then categorises the countries where each event was held into Developed and Developing based on the United Nations definition.
 This then allows the number of workshops in developing countries to be calculated.
+Colleagues Metric: Headcount Definition: The total number of colleagues on the payroll averaged over the 12-month period.
+Boundaries: All colleagues in Informa, both part time and full time.
+Excludes contractors.
+Methodology: The number of colleagues is calculated monthly based on data obtained from our HR systems.
+The annual headcount data is calculated as the average of the monthly headcounts.
+Note: for 2018, we calculated the average of monthly headcounts from the date of UBM acquisition.
+Metric: Full time colleagues Definition: The percentage of full-time colleagues as of 31 December.
+Boundaries: All full-time colleagues in Informa.
+Excludes contractors.
+Methodology: The percentage of full-time colleagues is calculated at year end.
+Metric: Number of contractors Definition: The number of contractors as of 31 December.